 This is the main reason why so many younger people are taking piracetam in order to achieve more in their education or while they are at a high performance professional job.
 There is plenty of evidence to suggest that piracetam is helpful for the average middle-aged person.

 When a nootropic modulates certain regions of the brain, it will alter bio chemicals that can effect memory and other aspects as well.
 Piracetam specifically can alter your mood in a positive way, but there are some people that have other experiences.
 The causes of piracetam depression are unknown, but they are rare and in most cases people may improve their mood with piracetam.

 There are some experiences that show long term piracetam depression can be an issue, but most of the studies show that it is a mood enhancer depending on the person.
 Of course, this all depends on your personal biochemistry and the other ingredients you use along with piracetam.

 Dosage Recommendations and Half Life

 Compared to other racetams, piracetam is not all that potent and bioavailable.
 Because it takes many minutes to be absorbed into the body, it will last longer in your system than some of the other racetams like aniracetam or oxiracetam.
-The piracetam half life for plasma blood levels is much longer and thus the doses don’t need to come as often.
+The piracetam half life for plasma blood levels and piracetam half life for the central nervous system is much longer and thus the doses don’t need to come as often.

 That being said, the piracetam dosage recommendations are quite high.
 Some people suggest taking 1.6 – 3.6 grams per day.
 There are even stories of taking 4.8 grams in order to get the full effects from piracetam.
 Even Reddit and Longecity (communities focusing on nootropics) show that the higher doses are most effective.